Lauri92/Media_collection/README.md

 * Possibility to browse photos and videos posted by users.

-* Browse by newest and most liked or use search tool to search by a keyword.
+* Browse by newest and most liked

 * Search feature to search with keyword, query the database by searching from media descriptions or hashtags